 |Slippery Rock University of PA:||Social Work (pdf)|

 We offer the entire program at our Harrisburg, Lancaster and York campuses.
-The General Human Services track can be completed at the Gettysburg and Lebanon campuses.
-The Drug and Alcohol Services track can be completed at the Lebanon Campus by taking some courses through Virtual Learning.
+The General Human Services track can be completed at the and Lebanon campus.
+You may also complete this track at the Gettysburg Campus by taking some courses through Virtual Learning.
+The Drug and Alcohol Services track can be completed at the Gettysburg and Lebanon campuses by taking some courses through Virtual Learning.

 Yes!
 Thanks to the HACC Foundation, scholarships are available. .
 Please visit hacc.edu/scholarships for more details.